 What causes CIAS?

 Cognitive impairment associated with schizophrenia is presumed to originate from the malfunctioning of certain circuits in the brain.
 One hypothesis is that such disruption is caused in part by a dysfunction in cellular synapses.

 The neurotransmitter glutamate is the brain’s major excitatory neurotransmitter and it plays a key role in driving the electrical signals and circuits that underlie learning and memory.

 Data suggest that a disruption in this process involving glutamate often facilitates a number of neurological and psychiatric diseases, including schizophrenia.

 Currently, there are no approved medications for CIAS.

 Do you have a patient or know someone living with schizophrenia who might want to participate in this research?
-See if they could qualify by taking our short eligibility test.Take the pre-screener Share with someone
+Find out if the trial is happening in your area and contact the study team.TRIAL LOCATIONS Share with someone

 If you are living with schizophrenia, learn what taking part in a clinical trial means.